pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 can be race conditions, where the gaps are filled.
 Only a contiguous sequence, which has no gaps, can exclude gaps being filled later.

+Please note: there is an unimplemented enhancement which would allow this data structure to be modified in a single transaction, because the new non-leaf nodes can be determined from the position of the new leaf node, however currently a less optimal approach is used which attempts to add all non-leaf nodes and carries on in case of conflicts.

+..
+Todo: Implement the big array enhancement: determine non-lead nodes and write all records in single transaction.

 Notification logs
 -----------------